 In the 80s, the now ancient establishment was owned by Robert Glen, a professional publican and man of impeccable taste.
 Glenn restored the now somewhat tattered building, refurbishing it from top to bottom with the finest materials.

-In 1990 Glenn turned the helm over to Don Deane, the current owner.
+In 1990 Glenn turned the helm over to Don Deane.
 Deane’s background included being a Marin County Probation Officer, social service agency executive and publisher of the Coastal Post newspaper.
-Under Deane’s tutelage the small hotel behind the saloon was refurbished, financial services were added and Western Union came to town.
-Smiley’s is known up and down the state and across the country when the town of Bolinas is mentioned.
-Live music on weekends, a great little getaway at the hotel, a place to cash your check or send money to junior—Smiley’s Schooner Saloon and Hotel moves into its third century on the coast of West Marin.
+Under Deane’s tutelage, Smiley’s became known up and down the state and across the country when the town of Bolinas is mentioned.